dasunpubudumal/consul-kv-bootstrapper/README.md

 ```

+If it is required to fetch all configurations, remove `configurations` node from the `yml`.

 **Note**: Please add a `@ComponentScan` as `@ComponentScan(basePackages = {"io.realitix.*", "<your base packages>.*"})` in your main `SpringBootApplication` so that the dependency components will get scanned.